stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

-The selection effect measures the investor's ability to select securities within a given industry relative to the SP500.
-A positive selection effect occurs for a particular industry when our portfolio return is greater than the benchmark return.
+The selection effect measures the investor's ability to select securities within a given industry relative to the S&P500.
+A positive selection effect occurs for a particular market sector when our portfolio return is greater than the benchmark return.

-The Selection Effect for the Technology industry is calculated using the below metrics and formula:
+The Selection Effect for the Technology stocks is calculated using the below metrics and formula:

-* \-  The Technology industry weight in the SP500
+* \-  The Technology Stocks weight in the S&P500
-* \-  The Technology industry return of the SP500
+* \-  The Technology Stocks return of the S&P500
-* \-  The Technology industry return of our Portfolio
+* \-  The Technology Stocks return of our Portfolio

 ![](/assets/blog/attribution/attributionselectionskills.png)